TonyBgithub/mydoctheme/index.md

 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: These brief instructions will help you get started quickly with Postman.
-The other topics in this help provide additional information and detail about API documentation.
+summary: These brief instructions will help you get started with API documentation.
+You will learn what an API is, and how to send requests using Postman, an API testing tool.
 ---

 {% include note.html content="If you are here, you have probably read either my resume, or my <a alt='LinkedIn profile' href='http://idratherbewriting.com'>LinkedIn Profile</a>.
 Thank you for your time and interest." %}

 ## Prerequisites
-You have basic knowledge of HTML, CSS and Javascript, and you can link an HTML page to a CSS file and a Javascript file.
+You have basic knowledge of how the internet works, and you can dabble with HTML, CSS and Javascript.

 ## What is an API?